 There are many different ways to customize your appraisals, from frequency to the questions asked.
-Although the objectives of performance appraisals varies from company to company, there are a few key elements to be aware of as you construct your reviews to be as effective as possible for your company.
+Although the objectives of performance appraisals vary from company to company, there are a few key elements to be aware of as you construct your reviews to be as effective as possible for your company.

 Traditionally, performance appraisals have been conducted in a top-down approach where the manager is the sole evaluator of the employee.
 In a contemporary setting, however, reviews can take on a 360-degree approach that allows employee evaluation from all directions, including management, colleagues, customers, and partners, as well as self-reviews.

 Another important element to consider in your performance evaluation is the kind of questions you ask.
-Between two fundamental types of questions, open-ended and closed-ended questions, your appraisal form should consist of a variety of pointed questions that give managers a comprehensive understanding of an employee’s performance, and give employees the sense that they were heard and evaluated fairly.
+Between two fundamental types of questions, open-ended and closed-ended questions, your appraisal form should consist of a variety of pointed questions that give managers a comprehensive understanding of an employee’s performance and give employees the sense that they were heard and evaluated fairly.

 One of the most important components of a performance management process is determining when and how often reviews should occur.
 The classic model of performance reviews holds appraisals annually, at the end of the year.
-This allows management to draw data from at least 12 months of employee’s performance, which can help to inform raises and promotions.
+This allows management to draw data from at least 12 months of an employee’s performance, which can help to inform raises and promotions.

 In the past, traditional performance appraisals took on a format that had a more rating-oriented approach in evaluating work results, with methods including appraisal templates, grading scales, ranking, checklists, critical incidents, essay evaluations, and more.
-Modern performance reviews tend to focus more on an employee’s development, in order to not just review the year but plan for the future.
+Modern performance reviews tend to focus more on an employee’s development in order to not just review the year, but plan for the future.

-Format can include giving employees a score based on numerous areas of job performance, as well as qualitative input, and comments directed to employees that communicate how they can best succeed.
+Format can include giving employees a score based on numerous areas of job performance, as well as qualitative input and comments directed to employees that communicate how they can best succeed.

 The best way to initiate an effective performance management process is to set forth clear goals and expectations.
-Involving your employees in the planning process allows them to envision how their personal goals will fit into the overall goals of the company, and gives them a clear understanding of what is expected of them and what to work towards.
+Involving your employees in the planning process allows them to envision how their personal goals will fit into the overall goals of the company and gives them a clear understanding of what is expected of them and what to work towards.

-Setting goals also helps managers to develop an understanding of the ongoing training needed for employees, and ensures that both are on the same page as progress is made.
-Goals that are given meaning, and are challenging (but attainable) can drive performance more than any other element in your performance management strategy.
+Setting goals also helps managers to develop an understanding of the ongoing training needed for employees and ensures that both are on the same page as progress is made.
+Goals that are given meaning and are challenging (but attainable) can drive performance more than any other element in your performance management strategy.